bbonnin/docker-openrefine/README.md

 ## Pre-build

-Copy the Linux dist of OpenRefine in the directory.
+Copy the Linux dist of OpenRefine in the directory (download page: https://github.com/OpenRefine/OpenRefine/releases).

 > The script `refine` is provided due to a problem with the `grep` command.